Significant Disproportionality Frequently Asked Questions (FAQ)

 Back to Top

 Districts and community schools with homogenous populations with too few students to form a comparison group must be compared to the state.
 States are required to use an alternate risk ratio when the comparison group in a district or community school does not meet the minimum cell size or minimum n-size set by the state.
-The alternate risk ratio compares the risk of a racial group experiencing a particular outcome in a district or community school to the risk of students of all other races in the state experiencing that outcome.
-The alternate risk ratio uses the district (or school)-level risk for the racial group in the numerator and the state-level risk for the comparison group in the denominator.
+The alternate risk ratio compares the risk of a racial or ethnic group experiencing a particular outcome in a district or community school to the risk of students of all other races and ethnicities in the state experiencing that outcome.
+The alternate risk ratio uses the district (or school)-level risk for the racial or ethnic group in the numerator and the state-level risk for the comparison group in the denominator.

 For example, a predominantly White district or community school enrolls about 80 percent White students with disabilities and places almost 15 percent of those White students with disabilities in separate settings.
 This district or community school enrolls only 20 percent non-White students with disabilities and places fewer than 10 non-White students in separate settings, so a regular risk ratio cannot be calculated.
-This district or community school does not have enough students of other races in the comparison group and must be compared to the state as a whole with the alternate risk ratio.
+This district or community school does not have enough students of other races and ethnicities in the comparison group and must be compared to the state as a whole with the alternate risk ratio.
 Statewide, about 3 percent of White students with disabilities are placed in separate settings.
 When the district (or school)-level risk of 15 percent is compared to (divided by) the state-level risk of 3 percent, the resulting risk ratio is 5.00.
 This district or community school is five times more likely than the state as a whole to place White students with disabilities in separate settings.
 It’s important for this district or community school to explore and address the factors contributing to this disproportionality.
 When students with disabilities in this district or community school are significantly more likely to be placed in restrictive settings compared to students in the rest of the state, they face inequitable access to instruction in the general education environment with their typically developing peers.
 Over time, this inequitable access often leads to inequitable outcomes.

 Back to Top